juliadaser/FloodedHouse/Electronics/README.md

 ## Part 3: Water Height Measurement

 _Note: The way I am measuring the water height in this project is not ideal.
-I am measuring the water height at intervals of 5mm by placing wire-ends into the aquarium at those height intervals: the first wire is placed 5mm above the floor, the second one 10mm, and so on.
-A separate wire that is charged 5V is also placed in the water at the other corner of the apartment.
-If the water rises, it connects the 5V-charged wire to the other wire-ends.
-Using transistors, I can aplify the current and detect whether the water is connecing that "circuit".
-Hence, I can detect how high the water has already risen._
+I am measuring the water height at intervals of 5mm by placing wire ends into the aquarium at those height intervals: the first wire is placed 5mm above the floor, the second one at 10mm, and so on.
+A separate wire, charged with 5V, is also placed in the water at the other corner of the aquarium.
+If the water rises, it connects the 5V-charged wire to the other wire ends.
+Using transistors, I can amplify the current and detect whether the water is connecting that "circuit."
+Hence, I can detect how high the water has risen._

-_The problem of this method is that over time multiple measure points keep breaking.
+_The problem with this method is that over time multiple measurement points keep breaking.
 Additionally, the measurement is not very precise, as I can only detect increases of 5mm._

 <img src="/../main/Pictures/Water_Height.jpg" alt="Overview Illustration of Electronics" width="400">